-The Swedish Institute of International Affairs (UI) is an independent platform for research, analysis and information on international relations and foreign policy.
+The Swedish Institute of International Affairs (UI) is an independent institute and a platform for research and information on international relations and foreign policy.

 The institute has extensive experience in monitoring and analyzing the world, and is a trusted source of analysis of international relations, foreign affairs and current events.
 UI strives to create an open conversation about a complex world – a conversation founded in quality research and accessible analysis.

 Research, analysis and information

 The institute’s research and analysis is published via UI Papers and UI Briefs, as well as in academic journals and books.
 In addition to research, our research mission also includes policy-oriented analysis, as well as participation in international networks.
 Our information activities include seminars, publishing of printed and digital publications as well as expert participation in the media, both in traditional channels and in social media.